kevando/chaz-app/ROADMAP.md

-add date to rec view and rec list improve profile page a bit, also make swiping the right direction, you are the yellow be more considerate about what props each component needs, and where/when to send them recr comments add rec from recr page add rec button to recr view add "alert me" option to recs integrate notifications update readme and reply to doorbell
+add date to rec view and rec list improve profile page a bit, also make swiping the right direction, you are the yellow be more considerate about what props each component needs, and where/when to send them recr comments aka reminder add rec from recr page add rec button to recr view update readme and reply to doorbell, also update onboarding with funnel thoughts

+ - added fabric tracking to analytics middleware
+ - changed login button to a yellow heart

-### 0.7.7 (phase 3)
+### 0.7.7
-sorting be recr score.. really just improve recr score and recr list now sort by recrs major bugs on add/edit/remove grade ask recr for more recs give recr feedback
+sorting be recr score.. really just improve recr score and recr list now sort by recrs major bugs on add/edit/remove grade ask recr for more recs give recr feedback add "alert me" option to recs integrate notifications

+### 0.7.8
+refactor stuff for better tracking

+### 0.8
-### 0.8 introduce friends list feature
+introduce friends list feature

 ### 0.9
+sorting by friend grades

-profile page with our own rec/recrs/grade score ability to store recs i send (ui can be like yo login screen) you can store recs you send
+profile page with our own rec/recrs/grade score ability to store recs i send (ui can be like yo login screen) you can store recs you send get a chaz bitly url (chaz.co or wahtever)

 ### 1.0